varnish/Varnish-Book/varnish_book.rst

    Once the last backend have been selected, backends are selected again from the top.
    If a health probe has marked a backend as sick, a round-robin director skips it.

-   *Random* directors are seeded with either a random number or a hash key.
-   The next `Random directors`_ section explains their commonalities and differences.

    A *fallback* director will always pick the first backend unless it is sick, in which case it would pick the next backend and so on.
 A director is also considered a backend so you can actually stack directors.
 You could for instance have directors for active and passive clusters, and put those directors behind a fallback director.

+   *Random* directors are seeded with either a random number or a hash key.
+   The next `Random Directors`_ section explains their commonalities and differences.

    .. note::